allenallen/StockXChallenge/StockXChallenge/README.md

 # StockXChallenge plan
+todo: 3/28/2016
+1. add a unit test to see if the columns of all generated files have the right number, and eof file carriage return

 todo: 3/23/2016
 1. sell half of positions of both jerv and christine done
 2. add more stocks.  done